brunocoelhosi/ChatMessage/README.md

-Multi Chat using Python and Tkinter
+Multi Chat using Sockets and Tkinter